 This report provides information as to what was alleged by the SPMR (see section 2) and a detailed analysis of what actually occurred as shown in the system logs (section 3).
 Section 4 then describes how recovery operates on Horizon and Section 5 identifies those points in the report which are not supported by the Logs.
-Finally section 6 ~~provides a response by addresses the FSC of Post Office Ltd as to why it was deemed unnecessary to carry out the thorough investigation that has now taken place question of access to raw transaction data.~~
+Finally section 6 addresses the question of access to raw transaction data.